-There are a few important reasons to check your credit report when looking for an apartment.
+There are a few important reasons to check your credit when looking for an apartment.
 One is to know exactly what your potential landlord is seeing so you can address any issues or concerns.
 The second is so you know how to raise your score.

-A 2012 study from the Federal Trade Commission found that 26% of participants reported potential errors on their credit report.
+A 2012 study from the Federal Trade Commission found that 26% of participants reported potential errors on their credit reports.
 So there’s a fair chance you might find a mistake on yours, and it could be hurting your credit score.

 Start Improving Your Score